ve-no/printf/README.md

 # CUSTOM PRINTF FUNCTION

+### Print a String in Reverse
+    Retrieve a string argument from the variable argument list If the string is NULL, assign a default value Calculate the length of the string
+    Print the characters in reverse order
+    For i from (j - 1) down to 0:
+    Call _putchar(s[i])  // Print the character
+    Return the length of the string

 ### Handle Custom Conversion Specifier
 Identify the "R" specifier in the format string.
 Extract the corresponding argument (string) from the argument list.